Up to 60% off sofas & mattresses — limited‑time deals.

 Three recline positions support multiple uses Limited back support for long upright work

-Strong rated capacity for its size Best as occasional sleep, not daily bed
+Strong rated capacity for its size Best as occasional sleep, not a daily bed

 Details